NStal/leafjs-util/README.md

 ## import js

-The js will be put to header
+The js will be put to header.

 ```coffee-script
 ## require ./lib.js